 How to create a green yard from Zoysia seed?

 The sod is the easiest and quickest way to lay Zoysia grass in your yard.
-But it's often expensive and needs some lawn care.
-If you have time in your hand and you can wait a while to get the zoysia grass in your lawn, then grass seed may be the best option.
+But it’s often expensive and needs some lawn care.
+If you have time in your hand and you can wait a while to get the zoysia grass on your lawn, then grass seed may be the best option.

 But remember that Zoysia is a slow grower, so it may take a while to get fully established in the yard.
 Follow these steps when growing Zoysia in your yard.